Introduction

 -

 Industry Advisory Council: Especially for film festivals aiming to attract filmmakers and industry professionals worldwide, an industry advisory board offers insight into the broader film landscape.
-Leading festivals like Locarno in Switzerland have an Industry Advisory Board comprised of film distributors, producers, and media experts to strengthen ties with the film industry (www.locarnofestival.ch).
+Leading festivals like Locarno in Switzerland have established structures where the Locarno Festival utilizes its Industry Advisory Board to bridge the gap between the Festival and the industry itself, comprised of film distributors, producers, and media experts.
 Such a council can provide guidance on trends (like the rise of streaming, VR films, or new distribution models), help shape industry programming (such as market forums, co-production meetings, or talent labs), and even mentor emerging filmmakers through festival initiatives.
 An industry council in a festival in Canada or Germany, for instance, might help identify which international guests or programs would make the festival a must-attend for film professionals, thereby elevating the event’s profile and creating opportunities for filmmakers.

 -

 Accessibility & Inclusion Advisory Council: Accessibility isn’t just about wheelchair ramps – it spans from physical access to cultural and economic inclusion.
 Many forward-thinking festivals have committees focusing on accessibility for people with disabilities and on inclusive practices.
-A great example is the Perth Festival in Australia, which convenes an Access and Inclusion Advisory Committee of individuals with various disabilities and lived experiences to guide festival planning (2024.perthfestival.com.au).
+A great example is the Perth Festival Access and Inclusion Advisory Committee, which convenes individuals with various disabilities and lived experiences to provide advice and guidance at key stages across the year.
 Film festivals in places like New Zealand or the UK have similarly brought on advisors to improve captioning, sign-language interpretation, venue layouts, and sensory-friendly screenings.
 Moreover, inclusion advisors can help ensure programming reflects diverse voices – covering gender, ethnicity, Indigenous perspectives, and more – so that the festival truly represents a broad audience.
 For a film festival, this might mean advising on scheduling films from underrepresented filmmakers or planning events that are safe and inviting for marginalized communities.
 By heeding the advice of these specialized councils, a festival builds goodwill, meets its legal and ethical obligations, and often discovers innovative ideas to improve the experience for everyone.

 Conflict of Interest: Recusal Policies to Maintain Trust